 This advanced course is for the experienced actor who wants to pursue complex scene work and character development.
 Although not a requirement, this course is suitable for the actor who wishes to take their acting career to the college and/or professional level.
-In this course, scholars will work on classical and contemporary work in a "workshop" setting while critiquing their performance and the performance of their peers.
-They will receive critical feedback at a college level and implement it in their performance.
-Additionally, this course will prepare the scholar actor for the audition world by the knowledge and use of audition technique and materials.
-Acting scholars will also lend their point of view and creativity to staging and directing scenes from classic, modern, and developing plays culminating in an end of year showcase.
+In this course, scholars work on classical and contemporary work in a "workshop" setting while critiquing their performance and the performance of their peers.
+They receive critical feedback at a college level and implement it in their performance.
+Additionally, this course prepares the scholar actor for the audition world, covering audition technique and materials.
+Acting scholars also lend their point of view and creativity to staging and directing scenes from classic, modern, and developing plays culminating in an end of year showcase.